 Configuring and using IDA in CSC supercomputers

-Before you can start using IDA client in CSC supercomputers you must set up your IDA connection by running the following command:
+When you start using IDA client in CSC supercomputers for the first time, you must set up your IDA connection by running the following command:

 Once you have configured the connection, you can start using the

 ida command line client that enables data transport between the supercomputer and IDA.
 Data can be uploaded and downloaded from the IDA staging area.
 In the case of frozen area, only download is possible.
 Note that some key features of IDA, like moving data from staging area to the frozen area is possible only through the IDA WWW interface.

 The basic syntax of the ida commands is: